codebar/tutorials/java/lesson1/tutorial.md

 title: Introduction to Java
 ---

+---
+## Polite Reminder **'Show not tell'**
+### Focus on getting the student to do stuff and get instant feedback.
+**Aims:** Understand the core concepts of java and get something working from coding a small application, perhaps a small command line program or a game.
+**Target audience:** Someone who has never seen java before, but may have written computer code before.
+**Target duration:** 45mins - 1hour.

+---

 ## What is Java
 Java is a programming language, it's main selling point is that the code you write is written once and can be run an a variety of Operating Systems and irrespective of devices it is running on be it a computer, a phone or a web browser.

 ## How does Java Work
-* Source - You will write Java source code
+* **Source** - You will write Java source code
-* Compiler - Your source will then be processed by a compiler which will check your code for any errors and won't let you compile until the compiler is happy your code will be able to run.
+* **Compiler** - Your source will then be processed by a compiler which will check your code for any errors and won't let you compile until the compiler is happy your code will be able to run.
-* Output(code) - The compiler will generate a new file written in java bytecode.
+* **Output(code)** - The compiler will generate a new file written in java bytecode.
 Any compatible device with Java installed will be now able to now run your application
-* Virtual Machine -  The bytecode will be run on the Java virtual machine which in available on a pethera of devices which runs in the billions.
+* **Virtual Machine** -  The bytecode will be run on the Java virtual machine which in available on over 3 billion devices.

-### What you've learned so far
+#### What you've learned so far
 Java is a programming language compiled to bytecode and can be run on a Java virtual machine

 ## Code Structure in Java
 ```
  ______________________________________
 |Source file                           |